Faculty Development Grants

 Faculty Development Grants are awarded through a peer review process.
 Proposals will be reviewed by members of the Faculty Affairs Committee.

 Grant monies are allocated each academic year in two cycles: spring and fall.
 The total amount available for each academic year varies, depending on availability of funds.
-No award shall exceed $1,000.
-Funds are generally distributed 60% for the spring cycle and 40% for fall cycle.

 - Fall Cycle: October 1- grant application deadline.
 Activity to be completed by June 30.